dda410/Bproject/GUIDES/creatingAVDforAndroid44.md

 "system-images;android-19;default;armeabi-v7a" --abi armeabi-v7a
 --sdcard 256M --force`

+The command line will prompt whether creating a custom hardware profile or not.
+In this case will type yes and leave everything as default except from size of ram and size of heap.
+For the size of ram we input 2048 and for the size of heap 512.
+The sizes are meant to be interpreted as megabytes.

 Now we can check that the avd has been created by running:

 `avdmanager list avd`